rei/rei-cedar-docs/docs/patterns/notifications/README.md

   - As confirmation that a task was completed successfully
   - As contextual information that might need their attention
   - communicating a status change caused by the user.
-### Interactive Controles
+### Interactive Controls

-Interactive controles within notifications produce several hurdles for users of assistive technology.
+Interactive controls within notifications produce several hurdles for users of assistive technology.
-Specifically, the `Aria-live` region will not perserve the semantics of elements being read aloud.
+Specifically, the `Aria-live` region will not preserve the semantics of elements being read aloud.
 As an example consider the virtual outfitting window on the product page: a user will not know what the title, copy, or link are in the following text

 "*Need help deciding?
-Schedual a free 1-on-1 virtual appointment with one of our experts.
+Schedule a free 1-on-1 virtual appointment with one of our experts.
 Book now*".

-Users may infer the "book now" text is a link - or just as likley search for a button or may guess the entire text would be active.
+Users may infer the "book now" text is a link - or just as likely search for a button or may guess the entire text would be active.

 Consider the following:
-- When triggered, live regions only read out their content to assisted technologys.
-They will not destinguish text from actionable elements present within a notification.
+- When triggered, live regions only read out their content to assisted technologies.
+They will not distinguish text from actionable elements present within a notification.
-- Users may infer that actionable element is pressent, however A user will need to guess what element to seach for.
-This is espesially problematic for notifications that are automatically dismissed, as users will have limited time to correctly guess and act on this choice.
+- Users may infer that actionable element is present, however A user will need to guess what element to search for.
+This is especially problematic for notifications that are automatically dismissed, as users will have limited time to correctly guess and act on this choice.

-If the notification must inclued an actionable element you are responcible for the following:
+If the notification must include an actionable element you are responsible for the following:
 - **Must**
   - Return focus to next logical location in the page flow
   - Contained action is also readily available on the page
   - If the action is not available on page, the action should be added to a notification history page (see ARIA’s log role)
-## Constuction
+## Construction

 The following provide the base requirement’s expected within a notification message.
 - **Must**